ECMWFCode4Earth/DeepR/README.md

 ### Split Coverages

-Splitting the data into different time periods for training and validation.
+Splitting the data into different time periods for training, validation and test.

 ```yaml
 split_coverages: